Allmacamo/react-native-payfast-checkout/README.md

 ## Features

+- Make once off or repeat payments using a bank card e.g Cheque or Credit Card
+- Save bank card for future use (Tokenization), token sent to your notifyUrl
+- Update saved bank card details
+- Hook/Function to make a payment with saved card / token

+## Upcoming Features

+- Recurring Billing / Subscriptions

+## About the package

 - Make a once off payment for any product/service within the app
 - Easy to use package for integrating Payfast payment gateway into your React Native app
 - Written in TypeScript, providing type definitions and improved developer experience
 - Compatible with React Native & React Native Expo

-## Upcoming Features

-- Recurring Billing / Subscriptions

 ## Props